insberr/insberr/README.md

 # Hi 👋, I'm Insberr
-I mainly work with nodejs and web projects.
+I mainly work with Nodejs and web projects.
-I'm a programmer, youtuber, and gamer.
-I like programming, watching YouTube, or playing MineCraft.
+I'm a programmer, YouTuber, and gamer.
+I like programming, watching YouTube, or playing Minecraft.

 ## Things
 ### I Know Well
 - JavaScript
   - discord.js
   - vue2js (script import)
+  - React & Preact
+  - Parcel
 - HTML & CSS (NOt evEn LanGuAges)
 - Python

 ### Have a decent amount of experience with
-- Reactjs with parcel
 - V Language
+- C

 ### Sort Of Know / Want To Learn
 - Zig